digixc/CompSci/activities/hackathon.md

 ### Event scope
-*Create an AI and data-driven solution that helps individuals and the society* Using sensors and/or existing data in real time to help people stay safe and healthy.
+*Create an AI and data-driven solution that helps individuals and the society*

+Using sensors and/or existing data *in real time* to help people stay safe and healthy.
 Such as:
 + social distance monitoring
 + fitness and posture tracking
 + disability assistance
 + intelligent face mask wearing

-Your ideas and creativity are needed more than ever to bring new solutions to reality.
-Join the challenge and benefit on many levels.

 #### Time and location